PRISMAS – PhD Research and Innovation in Synchrotron Methods and Applications in Sweden

 - Sep 2021: Local information meetings

-- 14 Oct 2021: Short information at the VR Summit in Uppsala
+- 14 Oct 2021: Short information at the ESS/MAX IV VR Summit in Uppsala

-- 25 Oct 2021: User meeting workshop at Scandic Star in Lund: Present your research interests and get an opportunity to find partners.
-Satellite session: Website link to be announced
+- 25 Oct 2021: User Meeting satellite session at Scandic Star in Lund: Present your research interests and get an opportunity to find partners.
+Register for the User Meeting here to attend this satellite session (10:00-12:00 CEST).

 - 30 Nov 2021: Deadline for sending in project proposal